Mercantilism Summary and Definition

 By controlling the economy, a nation can maintain its wealth, but if it has surplus goods then it can sell them to other nations, and create more wealth.

 As far as nations were concerned, wealth was defined by how much gold and silver it had on hand.
-The more gold and silver a nation had, the wealthier it was.
+The more gold and silver a nation had, the wealthier it was — and the more powerful it was on the world stage.

-The principles of Mercantilism varied, depending on the time and the nation.
-However, the main concepts were.
+The basic principles of Mercantilism varied, depending on the time and the nation.
+However, the main principles of Mercantilism were.

 - The accumulation of gold and silver creates wealth.